Marco Polo: Cartography

 Though Marco Polo never produced a map that illustrated his journey, his family drew several maps of the Far East based on the traveller's accounts.
 These collections of maps were signed by Polo's three daughters, Fantina, Bellela and Moreta.
 The authenticity of these maps is uncertain.
-Benjamin B. Olshin a historian who wrote for the University of Chicago Press has been unable to "establish the authenticity" of these maps once owned by Marcian Rossi, an Italian immigrant living in California during the 1930s known for peddaling hoaxes.
+Benjamin B. Olshin, a historian who wrote for the University of Chicago Press has been unable to "establish the authenticity" of these maps once owned by Marcian Rossi, an Italian immigrant living in California during the 1930s known for peddling hoaxes.
 These maps have been compared to the Zeno Map hoax.
-However Olshin made no mention on the improbability they are real.
-According to the Telegraph, a radiocarbon study of the sheepskin the maps are made of date back to the 15th or 16th century strongly suggesting they are copies of the original maps.
+However, Olshin made no mention of the improbability that they are real.
+According to The Telegraph, a radiocarbon study of the sheepskin the maps are made of date back to the 15th or 16th century strongly suggesting they are copies of the original maps.

 Pasta myth

 There is a legend about Marco Polo importing pasta from China; however, it is actually a popular misconception, originating with the Macaroni Journal, published by a food industry association with the goal of promoting the use of pasta in the United States.
 Marco Polo describes in his book a food similar to "lasagna", but he uses a term with which he was already familiar.
 Pasta had already been invented in Italy a long time before Marco Polo's travels to Asia.

 According to the National Macaroni Manufacturers Association and food writer Jeffrey Steingarten, durum wheat was introduced by Arabs from Libya, during their rule over Sicily in the late 9th century, predating Marco Polo's travels by about four centuries.
-Steingarten mentioned that Jane Grigson believed the Marco Polo story to have originated in the 1920s or 30s in an advertisement for a Canadian spaghetti company.
+Steingarten mentioned that Jane Grigson believed the Marco Polo story to have originated in the 1920s or 1930s in an advertisement for a Canadian spaghetti company.